gcallah/hambone/chaps/chap2.md

 "How y'all doing?
 My group gonna perform tonight, and I'm looking for Mr. Claude Shepherd.
 He around?"

 Hampton stood up.
 "Pleased to meet you.
 I'm Hampton Shepherd.
 My uncle ain't here at the moment, but I'd like a word.
-Oh, and these here are my old friends Thad and Al, down here from all the way up at Clemson to see how I'm doing."
+Oh, and these here are my old friends Thad and Al, here from all the way up at Clemson to see how I'm doing."

 Everyone shook hands with Norbert, and Hampton motioned for him to have a seat.

-"Listen, Thad, Al, I'd like to have a word with Mr. Doubleton here kind of in private.
+"Listen, Thad, Al, I'd like to have a word with Mr. Doubleton here kind of private like.
 So whachoo say we meet up a little later at Elsie's and grab a beer?"

 Thaddeus and Alastair rose from their seats.
 Thaddeus said, "Sure thing, brother, what time you be there?"